 Sentiment is quite an issue actually in terms of brand monitoring because it’s not easy to understand.

 Especially when you think about positive vs. negative and reach vs. passion.
 There is a number of different ways to look at it, so I think that’s one of the dynamics of beautiful data.
 During my presentation I said “look to the signals not the noise”; there’s so much data out there to collect.
 When you look at things you should be able to link the things that, for a certain brand, equal passion or equal reach.
-You can’t measure all data equally; it has to be balanced, based on the brands on the market.
+You can’t measure all data equally; it has to be balanced, based on the brands on the Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr....
 So I don’t even think that a brand A can compare itself to brand B. It can do in terms of volume, but probably not in terms of the way that they measure their marketing activity.

 There’s a challenge for the marketing industry.
 You mentioned something about Internet of Things which I really liked: “it is not about the Internet of things, it’s about the Internet of everything”.
 People actually get it wrong, so could you expatiate on that please?

 The Internet of everything, is everything that we now try to buy and connect.
 What is the actual transparent interface that’s going to connect all those things together to make it feel like it’s something that makes sense?
 So it’s less about the internet of things, it’s the internet of everything that needs to be connected somehow to make it feel like it’s a part of an ecosystem.
 I have business cards that have an R.F I.D chip in it; so that’s a paper products has an R.F I.D chip in it and it’s just my calling card.
 So everything that I see that we now have access to, somehow is trying to make us connect to something – whether it’s an active or a passive connection.

 So the imagination is the limit really, I’m sure there are some amazing things…